 6. The Jane Goodall Institute South Africa Chimp Eden Sanctuary

 If you ever watched the Animal Planet television series “Escape to Chimp Eden”, then you’ve seen the amazing work of Chimp Eden, the first and only chimpanzee sanctuary in South Africa.
 The sanctuary rescues chimps that have survived the bush meat trade, been orphaned, traded in the illegal pet market, or traumatized to provide entertainment in circuses, beach resorts or night clubs.
 Chimp Eden is open daily from 8:00am to 4:00pm and offers guided tours three times per day at 10:00am, 12:00pm and 2:00pm.
 The chimps are quite fascinating to watch in their semi-wild enclosures and their varied personalities and temperaments are readily seen.
-One chimp in particular, Cozi, is sure to entertain with his playful antics.

 7. Elephant Sanctuary – Hazyview

 The Elephant Sanctuary provides a safe haven for young African elephants in need of a temporary home.
 Visitors are able to touch, feed and get to know the animals while learning all aspects of elephants and elephant husbandry.
 The sanctuary offers a variety of elephant interaction programs, including hand-in-trunk walks, elephant brush downs, elephant rides and elephant keeper for a day.